 After the cluster analysis was done an analysis of the word frequency was run.
 This is a script that counts the number of times each word is used in the data file.
 From this output a word cloud is generated.
 A word cloud is graphical representation of word frequency that gives a greater prominence to words that appear more frequently in the source data file.

+Great!
+Make sure your ref quantity of data just as ppl will state 100 surveys were completed or 5 interviews were analysed etc. Don’t take for granted what you know!
+Add a line where I’ve highlighted for you to just expand on or explain a term.
+Most of the markers will not be familiar with the process so make it easier for them!

+Have a conclusion paragraph, a few lines stating that you’ve outlined how you went about answering your research question and now you will present the findings!

 Results:

 The main focus of this research was to determine how male and female professional athletes present themselves to their audience via Twitter.
 The findings of the cluster analysis are a reflection of each gender's Twitter presence, as well as how presentational strategy varies with gender.
+Put it a line or two just expanding this a bit more, remind the reader again of what you discussed about these concepts in the lit review – nothing too long, just a few lines.
+Remember if it’s a new topic and method to them, they might need a little reminder here to set the scene again.
+Then tell them how this section will be presented, just give them a roadmap to follow/expectation of what’s coming in this section - headings, tables etc.

 Twitter Activity

-Anyone who is interestedis able to follow professional athletes on Twitter.
+Anyone who wished to, is able to follow professional athletes on Twitter.
 At present, there is no trustworthymethod to determine the demographics of followers.
 At the time of analysis, the mean number of individuals following the sample of male athleteson Twitter was 22.79million (SD = 18.72).
 Two extreme cases were detected in Cristiano Ronaldo and LeBron James.
 These athletes among the most followed people on Twitter.
 Cristiano Ronaldo had accumulated 69.3 million followers at the time of study and was the 8th most followed person on Twitter, whilst LeBron James had accumulated 40.6 million followers and was the 24th most followed person.
 They were thus identified as outliers that skewed the collective data (Barnett & Lewis, 1984).
 With the outliers removed from calculations, the average number of followers of male athletes decreased to 13.41 (SD = 4.99).
 By contrast, the sample of female athletes had a mean of 4.22 million followers (SD = 3.36), with no influential cases detected.

 The number of tweets that male and female athletes posted was very similar.
-Mala athletes tweeted 3935 times during the time period under review.
+Male athletes tweeted 3935 times during the time period under review.
 Female athletes tweeted only 48 times more over the 1 year period with 3983 tweets.
 Even though the number of tweets is similar between the two groups not all tweets are the same.
 Tweets can be direct messages, retweets, link to other social media sites, etc. The data gathered illustrates that the largest percentage of tweets were direct messages.For male athletes this accounted for 3367 tweets or 85.56% and for female athletes there were 3167 direct tweets or 79.51%.A large number of tweets contained a link, in fact 2996 (76.13%) of male athletes tweets contained links and 3110 (78.08%) of female athletes tweets contained a link.Retweets made up 17.48% of the total tweets collected.